rhaiscript/book/src/plugins/module.md

     // Always available
     pub fn func0() {}

-    // The following sub-module is only available under 'feature1'
+    // The following functions are only available under 'feature1'.
+    // Use a sub-module for convenience, since all functions underneath
+    // will be flattened into the namespace.
     #[cfg(feature = "feature1")]
     pub mod feature1 {
         fn func1() {}